Are You Moving To Nevada?

 What Should I Know In 2021?

 Nevada is the nation’s leading producer of gold, silver, and mercury.
 Petroleum, diatomite, and other minerals are also extracted.
-The state’s manufactures include gaming machines and products, aerospace equipment, lawn, and garden irrigation devices, and seismic monitoring equipment.
+The state’s manufacturers include gaming machines and products, aerospace equipment, lawn, and garden irrigation devices, and seismic monitoring equipment.
 Warehousing and trucking are also significant in Nevada industries.

 Nevada’s economy, however, is overwhelmingly based on tourism, especially the gambling (legalized in 1931) and resort industries centered in Las Vegas and, to a lesser extent, Reno and Lake Tahoe.
 Gambling taxes are a primary source of state revenue.
 The service sector employs about half of Nevada’s workers.
 Liberal divorce laws made Reno the divorce capital of the world for many years, but similar laws enacted in other states ended this distinction.
 Much of Nevada (almost 80% of whose land is federally owned) is given over to the military and related use.

-Our hardest hit sector remains leisure and hospitality which is Nevada’s largest sector at 23.2 percent of total employment-based on Current Employment Statistics (CES) estimates.
+Our hardest hit sector remains leisure and hospitality which is Nevada’s largest sector at 23.2 percent of total employment based on Current Employment Statistics (CES) estimates.

 Leisure and hospitality are made up of restaurants, bars, golf courses, performing arts, fitness centers, museums, hotels, shows, casinos, etc. While many of these entities have been allowed to re-open, many businesses are still limited by social distancing restrictions to ensure public health.
 Policy restrictions, along with continued domestic and international travel restrictions to Nevada have restrained the recovery in this industry.